 The researchers found significant increases in the healthfulness of choices attributable to the numeric nutrition rating.
 This and other research suggests a set of characteristics to make such a system work well:

-• Convenience.
+- Convenience.
 Consumers balance healthfulness against price in making purchase decisions.
 To assist that, place the nutrition ratings on the same shelf tags and signage as the price and in an easy-to-read font style and size.
 In those places, also highlight any price promotions.
-The Boston/Pittsburgh researchers found that shoppers exposed to the rating system became less price sensitive and more sensitive to promotional discounts.
+The Boston/Pittsburgh researchers found that shoppers exposed to the rating system became less sensitive to regular prices and more sensitive to promotional discounts.
 However, be aware that these effects do seem to fade with time.

 For your profitability: Sell Well: What Really Moves Your Shoppers